FindoraNetwork/findora-sdk/Integration Guide.md

 # Integration Guide

-Hi.
-I am Joe.
-I am a third party developer.
-I am creating my own wallet and I want to use `Findora FRA` within it, but I have no idea how to do that.

-I wish I could have some integration questions already answered, with given examples of those particular steps what I would need to do.

-And I am happy to share with you that I found an exact document I was looking for!
-Here is that **"HOWTO**" of using something called `Findora SDK` and that appears to be a project that I need to use in my wallet to be able to do anything related to that integration I had mentioned before.
+This guide will walk 3rd party developers on how to:
+* Setup the `Findora SDK`
+* Use the most commonly used SDK features

+Developers should be able to integrate Findora features such as sending FRA to another wallet, checking the FRA balance, etc. into their crypto wallet, crypto exchange or Dapp by following this guide.

-## **Findora SDK HOWTO**
+## **Findora SDK Setup**

-- **1.** **How to configure / initialize Findora SDK? (required for any other step)**
+- **1.** **How do I setup the Findora SDK (i.e. this is a required step to use any of the other info in this document)?**

     ```jsx
-    // First, we need to import findora sdk package
+    // First, we need to import the findora sdk package
     const findoraSdk = await import('findora-sdk');

-    // Before using sdk, we need to configure it, so it knows which server to connect to and so on
+    // Before using the sdk, we need to configure it so it knows which server to connect to
     const sdkEnv = { hostUrl: 'http://127.0.0.1' };
     const { Sdk } = findoraSdk;
     Sdk.default.init(sdkEnv);